 This doesn’t mean that your heart stops working completely, but it’s still a very serious health issue.

-One review of controlled trials found that for people with heart failure, limiting sodium intake increased the risk of dying (19).
+One review found that for people with heart failure, limiting sodium intake increased the risk of dying (

-In fact, the effect was strong -- people who restricted their sodium intake had a 160% higher risk of death.
-This is concerning, as patients with heart failure are often told to limit their sodium intake.
+In fact, the effect was strong — people who restricted their sodium intake had a 160% higher risk of death.
+This is concerning, as people with heart failure are often told to limit their sodium intake.

-Bottom Line: There is some evidence showing that people with heart failure may have a higher risk of dying on a low-sodium diet.
-However, this needs to be confirmed by more studies.
+There’s some evidence that people with heart failure may have a higher risk of dying on a low sodium diet.
+However, more studies are needed to confirm this.

-Many factors can increase the risk of heart disease, including elevated LDL cholesterol and triglycerides.
+Many factors can increase the risk of heart disease, including elevated LDL (bad) cholesterol and triglycerides.

-Some studies have found that low-sodium diets may increase both LDL cholesterol and triglyceride levels.
+Some studies have found that low sodium diets may increase both LDL (bad) cholesterol and triglyceride levels.

-In a 2003 review study of healthy people, low-sodium diets caused a 4.6% increase in LDL cholesterol and a 5.9% increase in triglycerides (20).
+In a 2003 review of studies in healthy people, low sodium diets caused a 4.6% increase in LDL (bad) cholesterol and a 5.9% increase in triglycerides (

-Bottom Line: Studies have found that limiting salt may raise LDL cholesterol and triglycerides, which are common risk factors for heart disease.
+Studies have found that limiting salt may raise LDL (bad) cholesterol and triglycerides, which are common risk factors for heart disease.

 However, these were observational studies, and their results should be interpreted with caution.

-Bottom Line: Patients with type 1 and type 2 diabetes may have an increased risk of death on a low-sodium diet.
+People with type 1 and type 2 diabetes may have an increased risk of death on a low sodium diet.
 However, this needs to be studied further.

 Hyponatremia is a condition characterized by low levels of sodium in the blood.

-Its symptoms are similar to those caused by dehydration, and in severe cases the brain may swell and lead to headaches, seizures, coma and even death (27).
+Its symptoms are similar to those caused by dehydration.
+In severe cases, the brain may swell, which can lead to headaches, seizures, coma, and even death (

 That’s because older adults are more likely to have an illness or take medication that can reduce sodium levels in the blood.

-Studies suggest that there is a J-shaped curve when it comes to the effects of sodium.
+Studies suggest that there’s a J-shaped curve when it comes to the effects of sodium.